l0cks-acab/StatTracker/README.md

 `/resetstats <steam64ID>` - Allows admins to delete a player's statistics using their Steam64ID.

+`/pushstats` - Allows admins to forcefully push the stats to the webhook.

 ## Permissions

 The following permission is used by StatTracker: